My Favourite Corgi

 No, you’re not going crazy.
 You’ve simply stumbled across one of life’s beautiful treats: the fluffy corgi!

-What is the difference between Fluffy Corgis and Regular Corgis?
+What is the difference between fluffy corgis and short-hair corgis?

-Here’s the thing: the only real difference between a fluffy corgi and a regular corgi is… wait for it… fluffiness!
+The only real difference between a fluffy corgi and a regular corgi is the length and fluffiness of their hair.

 That also means that you can have a fluffy Pembroke Welsh Corgi or a fluffy Cardigan Corgi.
 Or even a fluffy crossbreed.
 Now, as to which one you get – or whether you opt for a short-hair instead – that’s up to you.

-Of course, the fluffiness of your corgi is not just magic.
-As mentioned, it’s caused by a specific gene in the body: the FGF5 gene – often called the “Fluff Gene”.
+Yes, the fluffiness of your corgi is not just magic.
+It’s caused by the FGF5 gene – often called the “fluff gene”.

 Parents pass down genes to their puppies.
 These can either be Dominant or Recessive.
 A puppy will get one gene from each parent.
 This means a puppy can have: